Every Singaporean Son II – The Making of an Officer

 Every Singaporean Son II – The Making of an Officer is a Singaporean documentary released in August 2012.
-Different from Every Singaporean Son and Every Singaporean Son - Epilogue, the new series showcase the life after BMT, whereby 13 newly minted private soldiers will turn from Officer Cadets into an Commissioned Officer in 38 weeks of trainings.
+Different from Every Singaporean Son and Every Singaporean Son – Epilogue, the new series showcase the life after BMT, whereby 13 newly minted private soldiers will turn from Officer Cadets into an Commissioned Officer in 38 weeks of trainings.
 21 episodes will be released.
-The first episode airs on 16 August 2012 on YouTube, subsequent episodes were released on every Thursday, each clip lasted for 5 to 11 minutes.
+The first episode aired on 16 August 2012 on YouTube, subsequent episodes were released on every Thursday, each clip lasted for 5 to 11 minutes.
 The last episode aired on 17 January 2013.

 The series was filmed by Dominic Ow and his crew from One Dash 22 and Project Peanut.

 Plot

 In this brand new second season, the series showcase a group of 13 Officer Cadets going through various tough challenges, in hopes to become an Officer.
 Through 38 weeks of training, each soldier will be pushed to their limits.

-Each of the cadet officers will also master the specialized skills given to them to lead as Armour, Infantry and Engineer Officers.
+Each of the cadet officers will also master the specialized skills given to them to lead as Armour, Logistics, Transport, Signals, Infantry and Engineer Officers.

 This season will also feature many explosions and gun battles, through success and failure in the challenges, each cadet officer will gain confidence and self-belief in becoming a better leader among peers.